Genre: Thriller Warning : Contains upsetting content

 He tries to push Baller away “I don’t recall, when was it?” he shook his head obviously trying to clear some of the drink fuzz from his brain.

-“The 17th.
+“The 17th of May.
 What do you know about it?”
 Baller is now losing patience.

 “17th?
 I was in hospital you can check, asshole.
 I was pissing blood and ended up there in ahhh…. what’s the clinic down by Wiggins Street?” he asks scratching his head, still trying to pull his neck away.